Mohammed bin Rashid Al Maktoum Solar Park: Phase 4 (Noor Energy 1)

+Noor Energy 1 cost US$3.8 billion to construct, but there are no ongoing fuel costs to consider.

 Phase 5

-On November 21, 2019, DEWA announced the selection of ACWA Power and Gulf Investment Corporation as preferred EPC and financer respectively, to build and operate the fifth phase, a 900 MW solar power plant based on photovoltaic technology.
+On 21 November 2019, DEWA announced the selection of ACWA Power and Gulf Investment Corporation as preferred EPC and financer respectively, to build and operate the fifth phase, a 900 MW solar power plant based on photovoltaic technology.
 The plant is scheduled to be commissioned in 2021.

+Phase 6

+DEWA awarded a contract for the sixth phase with 1,800 MW to Masdar in August 2023 with a bid price of $US16.24/MWh.